Thompson-Jason/DigitalGarden/content/05 - Coding Concepts/Graph Traversal.md

 ---
+tags:
+- unfinished
 ---

 An algorithm to visit every vertex on a graph.